 What is Injectafer?

 Iron helps with the production of red blood cells.
-Anemic patients do not produce enough red blood cells, which deliver oxygen throughout the body.
+Anemic adult patients do not produce enough red blood cells, which deliver oxygen throughout the body.
 There are many forms of anemia.
 Iron deficiency anemia (IDA) is the most common form, affecting an estimated 7.5 million Americans.

 Injectafer (generic: ferric carboxymaltose) is an iron injection carbohydrate complex used to treat iron deficiency anemia in adults who have intolerance to oral iron supplements, or who have non-dialysis dependent chronic kidney disease (CKD).